nameera-khan/nameera-khan/README.md

-- 👋 Hi, I’m @nameera-khan
+# 👋 Hi, I’m Nameera Khan
-- 👀 I’m interested in data science and artificial intelligence
+- 👀 I’m interested in data science, artificial intelligence, story-telling and fighting for climate justice (the list goes on, actually).
 - 🌱 I’m currently learning to code with python for data science.
 - This field has fascinated me enough to help me choose it as my career path.
-- Learning to tell stories with data in all its glory.
+- I am learning to tell stories with data in all its glory.
 - 📫 How to reach me https://www.linkedin.com/in/nameera-khan-/

 <!---